The Academic Office

-Suzie Hancock, Academic Registrar
+Rebekah Unwin, Academic Registrar

 The Academic Registrar manages the Academic Office which deals with admissions, matriculation, entering students for examinations, student records, and graduation.
 She is the person to consult if you need to discuss adjustment to standard exam arrangements, are considering suspending study, or if you have a question about anything related to academic administration.

 Chris Cowley, Tutorial Officer

 The Tutorial Officer deals with administration for students, starting with registration.
 She administers student visas and ensures that both staff and students comply with current Right to Work legislation.
 She also oversees exam entries and arranges Collections.
 Chris maintains student files, in particular academic reports for both graduate and undergraduate students.

 The Admissions Officer manages the procedures for the admission of undergraduate and graduate students, and for Open Days.